golemfactory/golem-docs/src/pages/docs/creators/python/guides/task-model.md

 {% docnavigation title="See also" %}

-- Introduction to [Service Model](/docs/creators/python/guides/service-model) that allows you to launch and control interactive services.
+- Introduction to the [Service Model](/docs/creators/python/guides/service-model) that allows you to launch and control interactive services.

 {% /docnavigation %}